jasoon-chen/jasoon-chen/README.md

 # Jason Chen—@jasoonchen
 Junior at the University of Southern California studying Computer Engineering and Computer Science.
-- Currently living in California
+- Currently living in Los Angeles, California
+- Interested in robotic manipulation and humanoids

 Most of my repositories are private.